 # Create gender vector gender_vector <- c("Male", "Female", "Female", "Male", "Male") class(gender_vector) # Convert gender_vector to a factor factor_gender_vector <-factor(gender_vector) class(factor_gender_vector)

 ## "character" ## "factor"

-It is important to transform a string into factor when we perform Machine Learning task.
+It is important to transform a string into factor variable in R when we perform Machine Learning task.

-A categorical variable can be divided into nominal categorical variable and ordinal categorical variable.
+A categorical variable in R can be divided into nominal categorical variable and ordinal categorical variable.

 Nominal Categorical Variable

 A categorical variable has several values but the order does not matter.
-For instance, male or female categorical variable do not have ordering.
+For instance, male or female.
+Categorical variables in R does not have ordering.